Successful rescue often depends on properly trained volunteers.

 In the afternoon we relocate to the beach to put your newfound knowledge and skills to the test.
 We’ll practice first aid on our life-size, life-weight model dolphin and pilot whale and get to grips with rescue equipment including our dolphin lifting mats and specialised rescue pontoons.

 By the end of the course you’ll be trained to:

-- Assist in the rescue of stranded dolphins and whales
+- Assist in the rescue of stranded whales and dolphins

 - Act as a role model to untrained rescuers

-After the course you’ll be issued with a marine mammal medic card and added to our national database for future stranding call-outs.
+- Most importantly, you will be added to our national database for future stranding call-outs.

 “The course was so well put together, so information packed and so well presented.
 The work with the 'whales' on the beach was perfect for giving us a feel for how strenuous and physically demanding a real rescue must be.”Thom DoddWhitianga

 “Do it, become a Marine Mammal Medic - if only to be asked by kids, 'what kind of whale are you saving, will it be OK?', and be able to answer, 'it's a rubber whale, I hope so'.”Julian BarnettAuckland

 “Doing the medic course is a bit like taking out insurance – you hope it’s something you’ll never have to use, but it’s good to know you’ve got it just in case.”Cameron SangWellington

 “Great course.
 Dedicated, knowledgeable and enthusiastic staff who know how to communicate with people as well as care for whales and dolphins.”Sam FarmerAuckland